← Back to Blog

 I'll help you create a responsive navbar in React.
 Here's a step-by-step approach using Tailwind CSS for styling...

-4. Test different formats: A/B test light vs dark mode
+4. Test different formats: Some audiences prefer dark mode; others find light mode cleaner

 Legal Considerations